skarlekar/WorldHappinessReport/README.md

     http://happyplanetindex.org/s/hpi-data-2016.xlsx
     (the above spreadsheet was converted to JSON format to demonstrate AWS Glue's ability to use JSON as input)
--   Country ISO codes from Kaggle (Tabular data in Postgres) The country names in Happy DB were three character ISO code, whereas the country names in Happy Planet Index that contained nations' GDP were in
+-   Country ISO codes from Kaggle (Tabular data in Postgres) The country names in Happy DB were three character ISO code, whereas the country names in Happy Planet Index that contained nations' GDP were in English names.
+To combine these two data sets, we downloaded the Country ISO code Kaggle set.

 ### Processing